gaelccc/pyRTX/README.md

 `git clone git@github.com:gaelccc/pyRTX.git`
 After cloning this repository, just `bash simple_install.sh` inside the pyRTX folder.

-The install script will perform the steps detailed in the [manual installation][#manual-installation] section.
+The install script will perform the steps detailed in the [manual installation](#manual-installation) section.
 Please note:
 - the installation script will need to download some files (notably the Embree libraries).
 The default download folder will be
 `pyRTX/lib`.
 You can change this behavior in the header of the installation script.